jmontoyam/SSO/README.md

-Structured Sparse Optimization Library: solving nonsmooth convex optimization problems on mobile devices, as well as on laptop and desktop machines
+<h3>Structured Sparse Optimization Library: solving nonsmooth convex optimization problems on mobile devices, as well as on laptop and desktop machines</h3>
-===

 Structured Sparse Optimization (SSO) Library is a C++ template library for solving composite optimization problems, whose objective function can be splitted into a